As global economic picture dims, solutions seem out of reach

 Barely a year after most of the world's major countries were enjoying an unusual moment of shared prosperity, the global economy may be at risk of returning to the rut it tumbled into after the financial crisis of 2007-2009.

 Worse, solutions seem far from obvious.
 Central banks can't just slash interest rates.
 Rates are already ultra-low.
 And even if they did, the central banks would risk robbing themselves of the ammunition they would need later to fight a recession.
-What's more, high government debts make it politically problematic to cut taxes or pour money into new bridges, roads and other public works projects.
+High government debts make it politically problematic to cut taxes or pour money into new bridges, roads and other public works projects.

 "Our tools for fighting recession are no doubt more limited (than) in the past," said Karen Dynan, an economist at Harvard University's Kennedy School.